jariperttunen/Rextensions/README.md

 # R extensions
-Three examples demonstrate techniques to call R functions from C with R's C library API.
-They also highlight row-major (row-first) vs. column-major (column-first) matrix storage organization in C and R respectively.
+Three examples demonstrate techniques to call R functions from C with R's C library API, a.k.a *R extensions*.
+They also highlight row-major (row-first) vs. column-major (column-first) matrix storage layout in C and R respectively.

 The first example creates one vector in C, passes on the vector data to R function that makes vector addition in R style and returns the result vector back to C.